quii/go-specs-greet/README.md

 Our specification wants something that has a method `Greet()` not a function.

-This is frustrating; we have a thing that we "know" is a `Greeter`, but it's not quite in the right **shape** for the compiler to let us use it.
+The compilation error is frustrating; we have a thing that we "know" is a `Greeter`, but it's not quite in the right **shape** for the compiler to let us use it.
 This is what the **adapter** pattern caters for.

 > In [software engineering](https://en.wikipedia.org/wiki/Software_engineering), the **adapter pattern** is a [software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) (also known as [wrapper](https://en.wikipedia.org/wiki/Wrapper_function), an alternative naming shared with the [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern)) that allows the [interface](https://en.wikipedia.org/wiki/Interface_(computer_science)) of an existing [class](https://en.wikipedia.org/wiki/Class_(computer_science)) to be used as another interface.[[1\]](https://en.wikipedia.org/wiki/Adapter_pattern#cite_note-HeadFirst-1) It is often used to make existing classes work with others without modifying their [source code](https://en.wikipedia.org/wiki/Source_code).

-This is a lot of fancy words for something relatively simple, which is often the case with design patterns, which is why people tend to roll their eyes at them.
+A lot of fancy words for something relatively simple, which is often the case with design patterns, which is why people tend to roll their eyes at them.
 The value of design patterns is not specific implementations but a language to describe specific solutions to common problems engineers face.
 If you have a team that has a shared vocabulary, it reduces the friction in communication.

 Add this code in `greet.go`